dsdanielpark/dsdanielpark.github.io/_posts/2023-05-05-Parkison-Subtype.md

 ### Subtypes of Parkinson’s Disease: What Do They Tell Us About Disease Progression?
 - **year:** 2017
 - **url:** <https://www.semanticscholar.org/paper/8473e9ae5e03996d76380bde9569441330001a0f>
-- **abstract:** S2 TL;DR: This review aims to summarize the most valid conventional and recent subtyping solutions that have been introduced so far and to update current knowledge with recent discoveries on the association between subtypes and disease progression.
+- **abstract:** *TL;DR:* This review aims to summarize the most valid conventional and recent subtyping solutions that have been introduced so far and to update current knowledge with recent discoveries on the association between subtypes and disease progression.
 - **journal:** Current Neurology and Neuroscience Reports
 - **volume:** 17
 - **pages:** 1-10